Steve Duich

-Steve John Duich (born February 28, 1946) is a former American football guard in the National Football League for the Atlanta Falcons and the Washington Redskins.
+Steven John Duich (born February 28, 1946) is an American former professional football guard in the National Football League (NFL) for the Atlanta Falcons and Washington Redskins.
 He played college football at San Diego State University.

 NFL career

 Duich was drafted by the Green Bay Packers with the ninth pick of the 5th round of the 1968 NFL/AFL common draft.
 The Packers had obtained this pick on July 30, 1967, in a trade with the Pittsburgh Steelers.
 In exchange, the Steelers received quarterback Kent Nix.
 Exactly one year later, on July 30, 1968, the Packers traded again.
 This time, they traded Duich to the Atlanta Falcons for kicker Wade Traynham, who the Packers cut on August 26, 1968.